jetbrains-academy/Testing-Course/introduction/starting_browser/installing chromedriver for MacOs/task.md

 1. If you try to launch `chromedriver` and get a message like this:
   `-bash: chromedriver: command not found`
   you need to check if the file `chromedriver` is in the folder `/usr/local/bin`.
 If it's not there, run the above `mv` commands again.
-2. If you get the message like "Apple cannot check app for malicious software...", use [this Apple guide](https://support.apple.com/en-am/guide/mac-help/mchleab3a043/mac) to add the `chromedriver` to the exceptions.
+2. If you get a message like "Apple cannot check app for malicious software...", use [this Apple guide](https://support.apple.com/en-am/guide/mac-help/mchleab3a043/mac) to add `chromedriver` to the exceptions.